pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/card.md

 ::::

 ::: info
-If you prefer to use cards via components, you can check out the [Card Component](/en/guide/features/component/#card).
+If you prefer using cards via components, you can check out the [Card Component](/guide/features/component/#card).
 :::